Frequently Asked Questions

 The Downtown Reno Partnership business improvement district is set to last 10 years (2028) with a formal evaluation in year five (2023).
 To renew the BID, a new petition process will be started.
 Nationally, 99% of BIDs are renewed because the property owners are satisfied with their results, according to research by the City of Reno.

-The Downtown Reno Partnership’s $2.35 million budget covers various services, including additional Reno police officers who have been patrolling the district since 1998.
+The Downtown Reno Partnership’s $2.8 million budget (FY 2019-2020) covers various services, including additional Reno police officers who have been patrolling the district since 1998.
 But, converting the City of Reno’s special assessment/improvement districts into a business improvement district created a funding gap for the full cost of these police services.
-To close the gap, generous supporters of the partnership’s mission pledged more than $625,000 annually for the first three years to ensure those existing patrols are maintained.
+To close the gap, generous supporters of the partnership’s mission pledged more than $700,000 annually for the first three years to ensure those existing patrols are maintained.
 The remaining cost will be filled by the City of Reno’s general fund.